redox-os/orbtk-book/src/de/ch02-01-workspace-orbtk.md

 nice developer experience. `Ease of use` is one main goal, so we prepare `prelude` modules, that will take care to present the most needed peaces accessible in your code.
-Using short and pregnant descriptors should be enough to consume the offered `OrbTK` modules and functions in your code.
+Using short and pregnant descriptors should be enough to consume the offered `OrbTk` modules and functions in your code.

 [docs_rs]: https://docs.rs/releases/search?query=orbtk